dominikdoric/dominikdoric/README.md

 # About Me:
-🔭 Mainly Android developer but with experience in backend with NestJs and Flutter<br>
+🔭 Mainly Android developer but with experience in backend with NestJs and Flutter.<br>

 <!-- END YOUTUBE-CARDS -->
 # 💻 Tech Stack: